swanseacon/swanseacon.github.io/_posts/2016-10-06-donating-notebooks-from-swanseacon.markdown

 Based on the fact that I already help children code and wanting to help as many children get in to coding as possible I decided that perhaps the best approach would be to donate the computers to a local school, potentially helping a lot more than the 10 children I hoped to help.
 Ahead of our second year in August 2016, I was made aware by a [work colleague](http://twitter.com/MrMarkProbez) that [Pontybrenin Primary School](http://twitter.com/Pontybrenin) were trying to raise funds to get computers for the children.
 I was amazed to find out they didn't have any at all and so this was an easy decision!
 [Yesterday the 10 notebook computers were handed over!](https://twitter.com/11vlr/status/783660042671226882)

+#### Thank you!
-Without all the fantastic support from both attendees and sponsors for the last two years, none of this would have been possible so thank you.
+I'd like to thank both [Simon Brown](http://twitter.com/simonbrown) and [Jiri Knesl](http://twitter.com/jiriknesl) for both support and financial assistance to help make this happen as well as the fantastic support from attendees and sponsors for the last two years - none of this would have been possible without you all so thank you.

 Just the smallest of things like donating the netbooks will make a massive difference to help the school and children as well as helping the wider goal of trying to build and foster a great tech community in South Wales, UK.

 Thanks again for your support,

 Viv

 ##### SwanseaCon 2017